Mgbos/printf/README.md

-This is a team project by Chiemela Mgbeokwer and Ibrahim abdullahi
+This is a team project by Chiemela Mgbeokwer and Ibrahim Abdullahi